 - Evaluation of the MLC Scholarship - Financial Statement form (allows overall financial circumstances to be considered)

-- A percentage of the annual tuition fees, boarding fees and technology levy.
-This includes computer, technology support and peripheral
+- A percentage of the annual tuition fees, boarding fees and the technology levy, this includes computer, technology support and peripherals

 - Scholarship holders are expected to complete their secondary education at MLC.